GISMETEO: A half-blind Greenland shark swam to the Caribbean coast – Animals

 © Devanshi Kasana

 The crew of the vessel, who discovered the unusual shark, immediately realized that they had managed to catch something out of the ordinary that they had not seen in all their fishing time, which the biologist, who was also part of the team, agreed with.
-The estimated length of the shark was up to 3.5 meters, but the mysterious specimen was released before it could be fully identified.
+The estimated length of the shark was up to 3.5 meters, but the mysterious specimen was released before it might be fully identified.

 © Devanshi Kasana